By. Michael Condra

 3. Recycling centers don’t always recycle your old devices.
 It has been well documented (here and here) that most of them ship old electronics to other countries that don’t have strict environmental laws.
 It’s natural to assume recycling is the only option when we think of E-waste.
 While some state laws have made an impact it’s not always the best option when managing the disposal of old devices.
 Remember to properly reduce your old electronics by donating it to organizations, such as human-I-T, who repurpose technology for low-income families and individuals.

-More information: Read more about our programs.
+More information about what we do, read more about our programs.